-An Employer Identification Number (or "EIN," sometimes called Federal Tax ID Number) is a nine-digit number assigned by the IRS.
+An Employer Identification Number (or "EIN," sometimes called Federal Tax ID Number) is a nine-digit number assigned by the Internal Revenue Service (IRS).
 EINs are used by employers, sole proprietors, corporations, partnerships, nonprofit associations, trusts, estates of decedents, government agencies, certain individuals, and other business entities.

 You are required to obtain an EIN if you do one or more of the following:

 - Form a "C" or "S" corporation or partnership (in this case the EIN serves essentially the same purpose that a social security number does for a sole proprietorship)

 - Pay wages to one or more employees

 - A sole proprietorship with no employees, pension plans, or excise taxes does not need an EIN.
 A sole proprietor can use his or her social security number for income tax, self-employment, and other tax purposes.

 What if I Employ Domestic Help in My Home?

 If you employ household employees including housekeepers, maids, babysitters, gardeners, and others who work in or around your private residence as your employee, chances are you will need to pay taxes on that person.
 Also, generally speaking, you will not need to pay any employment taxes for using an independent contractor or other persons who provide their services that are not your employees.
 Learn more about payroll taxes on the IRS website or speak to a qualified business attorney who specializes in taxation.

 Getting an EIN should be at the top of your list of things to do to get your small business up and running.
 Until an EIN is obtained, many important business functions will be delayed.
 The most important of of these functions is being able to use the Electronic Federal Tax Payment System (EFTPS) and filing of election forms and returns to the IRS.